rouxinstitute/discovery-scripts/README.md

 # Discovery Scripts

-Scripts for getting starting on Northeastern's high performance computing cluster
+Scripts for getting started on Northeastern's high performance computing cluster

 ## About Discovery